neijrr/nextcloud_passwords_handbook_ru/Users/Import.md

 If you want to store long texts, we recommend to use the "Notes" field.

 ### Custom field type mismatch
-If you import passwords with custom fields from any source other than the `Database Backup`, they will be validated.
+If you import passwords with custom fields from any source other than the "Database Backup", they will be validated.
-Fields with the type `url` or `email` will require to be in a correct format or their type will be set to `text`.
+Fields with the type "url" or "email" will require to be in a correct format or their type will be set to "text".
-Also all fields with the type `text` will be checked if they are in the right format for `url` or `email` and if so, their type will be changed.
+Additionally, all fields with the type "text" will be checked if they are in the right format for "url" or "email" and if so, their type will be changed.